 Extended warranties are one of the most common upsells in car sales.
 You’ve more than likely been pitched to buy one – whether it’s at the car dealership after purchase or one of those robocalls.
 At first mention, extended warranties sound like a no-brainer.
-Who wouldn’t want to have extra coverage on their vehicle? that 47% of consumers have extended warranties.
+Who wouldn’t want to have extra coverage on their vehicle?
+Studies have found that 47% of consumers have extended warranties.

 But are these warranties really worth it?